Notes on the Geography of Germany: Leipzig

 Before we leave the Soviet era, it's worth looking at this old building, which served as the local headquarters of the secret police.

 Inside.
 It's now a very popular museum, although there's not a lot of amusement on offer.

-Parts of the city have still not recovered from the War.
+After 40-odd years of Communist rule, parts of the city had still not recovered from the war.

 A close-up.
-This district was famous for housing music publishers, including C.F.
+This district was famous for music publishers such as C.F.
 Peters and Breitkopf & Hartel.

 A still-empty palazzo.

 In better shape.
 The name on the side is Hiersemann.

 Hiersemann was a local publisher, later an antiquarian book dealer.

 A vocational school now, in 1911 this was built as the city's first high school for women.
 The force behind it was Henriette Goldschmidt (1825-1920).
 In 1872 she had established, also in Leipzig, a school to train kindergarten teachers.

 After the war, East Germany picked up the Stalinist version of classicism, as in this, the Ringcafe, built in the 1950s as a "worker's palace."